 Should a permit not be displayed, you may be issued a parking expiation.

-If your truck or bus weighs more than 4.5 tonne or greater than 7.5m or more in length on a residential road, it is not allowed to be parked for periods greater than one hour – you may receive an expiation fee otherwise.
+If your vehicle has a GVM (Gross Vehicle Mass) of more than 4.5 tonne or is 7.5 m or more in length on a residential road, it is not allowed to be parked for periods greater than one hour – you may receive an expiation fee.

 If your truck or bus weighs more than 3 tonnes, parking it on your property may be considered a development, and you may receive an expiation fee as it is not deemed necessary for domestic use.

 To park such a vehicle on your property, you must lodge a development application to Council.